How to Scrape Stock Data with Python?

 3. Open-source software

-Third, Python is open source and, hence, freely available for use, whereas other languages are patented and relatively expensive.
+Third, Python is open source and freely available for use, whereas other languages are patented and relatively expensive.
 Lastly, Python is compatible with many data applications, thereby making it appropriate for stock data scraping.

 Stock Data Scrapers

 Data scraping is the procedure carried out by scrapers to obtain the required data from multiple locations on the internet.
-Data scrapers are, therefore, scripts or algorithms set to extract specific types of information from the internet for use in data analysis.
+Therefore, data scrapers are scripts or algorithms set to extract specific types of information from the internet for use in data analysis.

 The procedure followed by data scrapers includes downloading information from the target, extracting and storing the data, and finally, analyzing the data.
 The procedure for scraping stock data is similar to the procedure followed when scraping other types of data online.